Analysis by scanning electron microscopy (SEM)

 Scanning electron microscopy (SEM) is an advanced imaging technique that allows the observation of samples at the nanoscale with a resolution far superior to that of optical microscopy.
 This method relies on the use of an electron beam to analyze the surface of a material and deduce its morphological and structural properties.

-The principle of SEM is based on the interaction between an electron beam and the sample being analyzed.
+The principle of SEM/SEM is based on the interaction between an electron beam and the sample being analyzed.
 Here are the main steps of the process:

 - Electron production : An electron gun generates a beam of electrons focused on the sample.

-- Surface scanning : The beam is directed onto the sample surface in a precise scanning pattern.
+- Surface scanning : The beam is directed onto the surface of the sample according to a precise scanning pattern.

-- Sample-electron interaction : These interactions produce signals (such as secondary electrons or backscattered electrons) that are captured and transformed into an image.
+- Sample-electron interaction : These interactions produce signals (such as secondary electrons or backscattered electrons) which are captured and transformed into an image.

-- Image acquisition and analysis : The image obtained allows the morphology, texture and composition of the sample to be studied.
+- Image acquisition and analysis : The image obtained allows us to study the morphology, texture and composition of the sample.

-- Resolution : nanometer (1-10 nm depending on the instrument and sample)
+- Resolution : on the order of nanometers (1-10 nm depending on the instrument and the sample)

 - Magnification : up to 500,000x